-Our data traffic sharing marketplace serves as a unique global mobile data traffic access point covering 144 countries and regions.
+Our data traffic sharing marketplace serves as a unique global mobile data traffic access point covering 140 countries and regions.
 As users surf the internet through the mobile data connectivity services we provide, we are the first entrance for users.
-Approximately 9,000 and 28,000 terabytes of data had been consumed on our marketplace in 2017 and 2018, respectively, and approximately 19,500 and 50,100 terabytes of data had been consumed on our marketplace in the nine months ended September 30, 2018 and 2019, respectively.
+Approximately 9,000 and 28,000 terabytes of data had been consumed on our marketplace in 2017 and 2018, respectively.
 We have developed proprietary algorithms to analyze historical data usage patterns and predict future data traffic demand.
 We predict mobile data demand through modeling, which takes into account seasonality, regions and countries, network performance and other features to predict users' data demand at a specific time in a geographic area.
 Based on the prediction, we dynamically select the networks and utilize the data traffic available on our platform, ensuring reliable mobile data connectivity services to our users.
 We also use the insights gained from the data analytic results to efficiently procure data traffic allowances from MNOs and other sources globally.
 Our data procurement optimizes between pricing and coverage quality, allowing us to secure a distributed SIM card pool that offers superior coverage and user experience at attractive rates.
-In 2017, 2018 and the nine months ended September 30, 2019, our gross margin relating to our services was 39.5%, 47.9% and 59.2%, respectively.
+In 2017 and 2018, our gross margin relating to data connectivity services was 37.6% and 44.2%, respectively.